Advanced Image Processing Techniques in Document Scanning SDKs (Deskewing, Binarization, OCR Optimization)

 One common problem with document scanning is skewed or improperly positioned documents.
 When documents are not aligned correctly, the resulting images can be tilted, making text difficult to read and process.
 This misalignment can cause issues for Optical Character Recognition (OCR) systems, leading to inaccurate text extraction and increased error rates.

-Poor Lighting Conditions Leading to Uneven Contrast
+Poor Lighting and Uneven Contrast in Document Scanning

 Lighting is crucial for high-quality scanned images.
 Inadequate lighting can lead to uneven contrast, with some parts of the document being too dark and others too bright.
 This inconsistency can obscure important details and make it challenging for OCR software to differentiate text from the background.

-Background Noise and Unwanted Elements
+Background Noise and Artifacts in Scanned Documents

 Background noise, such as textures, patterns, or unwanted elements like shadows and marks, can disrupt the clarity of scanned documents.
 These unwanted elements can confuse OCR systems and diminish the overall quality of the scanned image, making it more difficult to read and accurately process the content.